-The Darlington Point Swimming Pool includes a 25m lap and recreational pool, shaded medium pool, shaded toddlers pool.
+The Darlington Point Swimming Pool includes a 25 metre lap and recreational pool, shaded medium pool, shaded toddler's pool.
+Entry is free.

 Council wishes to advise the residents of Darlington Point that continuous best practice approach is being undertaken to deliver safe drinking water as directed by NSW Health and NSW Department of Primary Industries-Water.

 The first step in preparing a development application is to find out about Council's development controls, policies and guidelines.

 This page lists the Development Applications currently on exhibition.

 At Murrumbidgee Council, we are committed to making our community inclusive and accessible for all.